Anoromi/kma_parser/README.md

 ### Aspects
 Some changes were made to the task:
   1. Resulting json file skips Faculty object.
-  2. Group might have multiple objects inside of it (2 different lectures, for example).
+  1. Group might have multiple objects inside of it (2 different lectures, for example).
 As such a group was changed to an array of objects instead of a single object.

+### Structure
-  3. The program doesn't do any seaching inside a spreadsheet.
+  1. The program doesn't do any seaching inside a spreadsheet.
 It starts at 0 row, 0 col and goes from there.
-  4. I did some testing but not enough.
+  1. I did some testing but not enough.
-  5. The program uses configs for specifying what kinds of specialties it is currently working on.
+  1. The program uses configs for specifying what kinds of specialties it is currently working on.
 This is used both for aliases and default specialties.

 ## Rust
 Rust was chosen for this project because: